jon-jacky/PyModel/samples/Socket/README.txt

 The stepper_s asynchronous stepper module

+(The stepper module was originally called stepper_s, but was renamed to just stepper to indicate that it is now the preferred stepper module for the socket sample.)

-The stepper_s module supports nondeterminism and asynchrony.
+The stepper module supports nondeterminism and asynchrony.
 It is similar to stepper_a, but here asynchrony is achieved with the select function, instead of threads.
 Here stepper_a calls select before attempting to send or recv on the socket.
 The return values from